emmanuelbitang/teamify/README.md

 ## Description

 Welcome to teamify repository.
-This responsive web application is a project that uses axios for fetching api from https://jsonplaceholder.typicode.com and using pure CSS3 & HTML5 for design.
+This responsive web application is a project that uses axios for fetching data api from https://jsonplaceholder.typicode.com and using CSS3 & HTML5 for design.

 ## Getting Started